tsmatz/minerl-maze-sample/Readme.md

 sudo -H pip3 install --upgrade pip
 ```

-MineRL requires a monitor (screen) to run Minecraft.
+MineRL requires a monitor (screen), such as VNC, to run Minecraft.
-Then, install and start service for remote desktop (such as, VNC).
+Then, install and start service for X remote desktop.

 ```
 sudo apt-get update